jammastergirish/LLMProbe/README.md

 - Compare accuracy and selectivity across different model layers
 - Analyze PCA visualizations of hidden state activations
 - Explore how models separate statements
-- Train and analyze sparse autoencoders to detect interpretable features
 - View feature activations and neuron alignment with signals

 LLM Probe supports various models and datasets, making it easy to explore how different language models encode and process factual information.